-I am currently a postdoctoral research fellow at the Center for Ethics in Society at Stanford University, as well as a Junior Research Fellow at Christ’s College, University of Cambridge.
-Starting in fall 2018, I will be an assistant professor in political science at MIT.
+I am a postdoctoral research fellow at the Center for Ethics in Society at Stanford University and a Junior Research Fellow at Christ’s College, University of Cambridge.
+Starting in fall 2018, I will be an assistant professor of political science at MIT.

 My research focuses on the normative challenges that arise in the process of public policy implementation.
 I am interested in understanding how the organizational environment in which public officials are situated affects their capacity to operate as sound and balanced moral agents.

-My current book project, forthcoming with Harvard University Press, explores the everyday moral life of the frontline public workers, or “street-level bureaucrats”, who act as intermediaries between citizens and the state.
+My first book, When the State Meets the Street, forthcoming with Harvard University Press in September 2017, explores the everyday moral life of the frontline public workers, or “street-level bureaucrats”, who act as intermediaries between citizens and the state.
 It builds on my doctoral dissertation, which won the Robert Noxon Toppan prize for the best dissertation on a subject of political science at Harvard University in 2015.

 I am also interested, more broadly, in contemporary political theory, technology and public policy, organization theory, architecture and urbanism, and 20-th century European political thought.
 I have written articles on the attribution of individual responsibility in large organizations, on the political significance of everyday practices of space, and on the relation between performative power and bureaucracy.